-K. Subscription IT Assets
+K. Subscription IT Assets (SBITA)

-The City has recorded the subscription assets as a result of implementing GASB Statement No. 96, SBITAs, as of and for the year ended June 30, 2023.
+The City has recorded the subscription assets in accordance with GASB Statement No. 96, SBITAs.
 The subscription assets are initially measured at an amount equal to the related subscription liability plus payments associated with the SBITA contract made to the SBITA vendor at the commencement of subscription term, if applicable and capitalizable initial implementation costs less any SBITA vendor incentives received from SBITA vendor at the commencement of subscription term.